OlafenwaMoses/ImageAI/imageai_tf_deprecated/Classification/README.md

 ### Prediction in MultiThreading
 <div id="threadprediction"></div>

-When developing programs that run heavy task on the deafult thread like User Interfaces (UI), you should consider running your predictions in a new thread.
+When developing programs that run heavy task on the default thread like User Interfaces (UI), you should consider running your predictions in a new thread.
 When running image prediction using ImageAI in a new thread, you must take note the following:
 - You can create your prediction object, set its model type, set model path and json path